dilipsakariya/error-log-viewer-wp/readme.txt

 = Where can I find Error Log Files using FTP? =

-In Case when WP Admin is blocked due to Error then you may use FTP to check Log files located at /wp-content/uploads/error-log-viewer-wp/ directory.
+In case when WP Admin is blocked due to Error then you may use FTP to check Log files located at /wp-content/uploads/error-log-viewer-wp/ directory.

 = Where can I ask for help? =

-You may contact our [Support](Report bugs and suggest ideas at: https://wordpress.org/support/plugin/error-log-viewer-wp/) at any time.
+You may contact our [Support or Report bugs and suggest ideas](https://wordpress.org/support/plugin/error-log-viewer-wp/) at any time.

 = Is this plugin GDPR compliant? =